hopsoft/grumpy_old_man/README.md

 assert_equal order.total, Money.new(5.55, :USD)
 ```

-Asserts allow you to write code that more closely resembles the app logic itself
+Asserts encourage tests that more closely resemble the app logic itself.
-which feels more natural.
+Making tests look familiar & more natural.

 ## Usage